xogroup/toki/RULESENGINE.md

 3. action `backorder` executes and has access to `this['product']` and `this['inventory']`, it's own result gets bounded to [execution context](#xecution-context) as `this['backorder']`.
 4. action `map` executes and access all previous results `this['product']`, `this['inventory']`, `this['backorder']`, and combines them into an new object that will be passed to `this.resppnse(newObj)` to be sent back to a happy client.

-- `type` - this determines the [action handler](#action-handler) node moudle to be required and invoked as part of the execution.
+- `type` - this determines the [action handler](#action-handler) node module to be required and invoked as part of the execution.

 - `description` - write something nice about your action.

+- `options` - optional.
+Configuration object to be passed to the action executor.

 ### parallel actions